 King Sigismund first pledged, then awarded it to the Perényi family in 1389 who had made major changes in it.
 However, Füzér was temporarily owned by the Chief Butler of the king, Pálóczy lászló in the mid-1440s.
 The Perényi family regained the castle but King Matthias Corvinus took it away from Lord Perényi István in 1480 but then he has changed his mind and returned it to Imre’s son, Palatine Perényi Imre.
 Lord Perényi Péter was in charge of guarding the Holy Crown of Hungary and after 1526 the Sacred Crown was hidden here for a year.
 The wings of the castle’s palace were built in the Renaissance style in the 1560s by Perényi Péter’s infamous son, Gábor.
 Here is more about the Perényi family:

 The Báthory family got the castle in 1567.
 (Please note, that I use the Eastern name order for Hungarian names where family names come first.)
-Among its owners were the widow of Nádasdy Ferenc, the famous warrior of the Borderland who was Báthory Erzsébet.
+Among its owners was the widow of Nádasdy Ferenc, the famous warrior of the Borderland who was Báthory Erzsébet.
 She got Füzér in 1603.
-She was rumored to have bathed in the blood of virgins to uphold her beauty – recent research disproved the false legend.
+She was rumored to have bathed in the blood of virgins to uphold her beauty, although recent research disproved the false legend.
 Here you can read more about her: